bluerobotics/Cockpit-docs/content/usage/overview/index.md

 - Browser-based control station software, for vehicle control and monitoring from any web-capable device
 - [Widget](../advanced/#widgets)-based layout system, with freeform positioning and resizing
     - Widgets can display generic input, including custom MAVLink `NAMED_VALUE_FLOAT`/`_INT` messages
+    - [Externally provided widgets](../advanced/#automatic-external-iframes) can be detected and included automatically
 - Custom display [Views](../advanced/#views), for interface pages/profiles that can be switched between
     - Different browser windows/screens/devices can independently select which view to display
     - Views are downloadable and can be shared (json contains name and list of components and widget settings)